 Counting cards are a playful way to teach kids number recognition, number concept and (of course!) counting.
-These penguin counting mats are a fun, wintery twist.
+These penguin counting cards are a fun, wintery twist on numbers.
 Print your set, grab a bag of some penguin treats, and play!

 This post contains Amazon affiliate links.

 Then I cut apart the cards and grabbed a bag of penguin snacks (a.k.a. goldfish crackers) to use as counters.

 When the activity was ready, I invited Middle Brother (age 4) over to join me.
 I wanted to reinforce number names with him so I handed him the one card and had him place one fish in the top left box of the ten frame.

 One card after the next, he read the number and added that many goldfish.

 Then we laid the cards in a straight line from smallest to biggest so he could gain practice with comparison, more than and less than.
 These penguin counting cards were the perfect way for him to practice numbers!